zenml-io/zenml-projects/supabase-openai-summary/README.md

 3. There is a noticeable trend in content related to personal development and self-improvement, with videos on productivity, decision-making, and life advice.

+The true power of this project lies in its ability to read from an enterprise dataset and generate summaries over time, which can be applied to a wide range of use cases, such as personalized marketing or monitoring and analyzing trends in your data.
+While this case study focuses on Supabase and OpenAI, the approach can be easily adapted to work with other databases and LLMs, providing flexibility and versatility for your specific needs.
+By leveraging the power of ZenML, GPT-4, and Supabase (or your preferred database and LLM), you can unlock the full potential of your enterprise data and gain a competitive edge in your industry.

+You can easily modify or send different parameters to your database by modifying the [`importer` step](src/steps/importers.py) and change the preset prompts and system inputs, or even the LLM service used in the [`generate_summary` step](src/steps/summarizers.py)

 ## Installation